Cherokee Nation Businesses: HospitalityChief Operating Officer: Mark Fulton

 CNE is itself the holding company of Will Rogers Downs LLC and Cherokee Hotels.
 WRD owns and operates a horse racing and casino facilities in Claremore while Cherokee Hotels is responsible for owning and operating hotels managed by CNE in Tulsa, Roland, and West Siloam Springs.

-CNE is regulated by the Indian Gaming Regulatory Act (IGRA).
+In Oklahoma, CNE is regulated by the Indian Gaming Regulatory Act (IGRA).
 IGRA mandates that all Class III gaming operations can only be conducted on Tribal land held in trust for the tribe by the Bureau of Indian Affairs.

+The Mississippi Gaming Commission regulates Gold Strike Tunica.

 Manufacturing and DistributionDivision President: Chris Moody

 CNB's Manufacturing and Distribution Division provides products and services to the commercial and defense aerospace industry, leading telecommunications companies, and government and commercial clients in need of facility and office solutions.
 The Division's predecessor was initially formed in 1969 as the first business entity owned by the Cherokee Nation of Oklahoma.
 The Division is a defense contractor for the United States Department of Defense.

 The division is the holding company for several subsidiaries under the umbrella Cherokee Nation Industries (CNI) brand: